Picamilon in Dietary Supplements

-The Federal Food, Drug, and Cosmetic Act (the Act) defines a dietary ingredient as a vitamin; mineral; herb or other botanical; amino acid; dietary substance for use by man to supplement the diet by increasing the total dietary intake; or a concentrate, metabolite, constituent, extract, or combination of the preceding substances.
+The Federal Food, Drug, and Cosmetic Act (the FD&C Act) defines a dietary ingredient as a vitamin; mineral; herb or other botanical; amino acid; dietary substance for use by man to supplement the diet by increasing the total dietary intake; or a concentrate, metabolite, constituent, extract, or combination of any dietary ingredient from the preceding categories.
 In contrast, picamilon is a unique chemical entity synthesized from the dietary ingredients niacin and gamma-aminobutyric acid.
-Picamilon is absorbed into the body, crosses the blood-brain barrier and accumulates in the brain as a separate chemical entity.
-Because picamilon does not fit any of the categories of dietary ingredients under the Act, any products marketed as dietary supplements that declare picamilon as a dietary ingredient are misbranded.
+Picamilon is absorbed into the body, crosses the blood-brain barrier, and accumulates in the brain as a separate chemical entity.
+Because picamilon does not fit any of the categories of dietary ingredients under the FD&C Act, any products marketed as dietary supplements that declare picamilon as a dietary ingredient are misbranded.

 The FDA has provided expert testimony to the Oregon Attorney General’s office stating that picamilon is not a dietary ingredient.

 Picamilon is used as a prescription drug in Russia for a variety of neurological conditions.
-It is not approved as a drug in the U.S.
+It is not approved as a drug in the United States.

 Picamilon is also known as: